AlexAxenti/League-API-App/README.md

 ## Client Start Up:

 1. (ONLY ON FIRST SET UP) cd into League-API-App/client and execute `npm i`
-2. To start client execute `npm run start`
+2. To start client execute `npm start`